nttcslab/dcase2023_task2_baseline_ae/README.md

 ...
 ```

-In addition, you can check performance indicatiors such as AUC, pAUC, precision, recall, and F1-score:
+In addition, you can check performance indicators such as AUC, pAUC, precision, recall, and F1-score:

 `result.csv`